fbrainlytcs/E-Commerce-Portfolio-Project_Analyzing-Amazon-Sales-Data/README.md

 -_Diversified Logistics_: Evaluate why Electronics has slightly higher shipping costs.
 Small optimizations in packaging for this category could yield significant annual savings.

 -_Discount Optimization_: The data shows that high discounts do not always correlate linearly with massive volume spikes.
-I recommend a "Value-Based Pricing" model rather than heavy discounting to preserve margins.
+A "Value-Based Pricing" model is recommended rather than heavy discounting to preserve margins.